Lemon Parmesan Kale Slaw

 1/2 tsp pepper

-Make the vinaigrette: combine the vinegar, lemon juice, dijon, honey, 1 tsp salt and 1/2 tsp pepper in a glass bowl or mixing cup.
-Stream the olive oil in, whisking constantly to emulsify.
+Make the vinaigrette: combine the lemon juice, dijon, honey, salt, pepper and shallot in a glass bowl or mixing cup.
+Stir to mix, then slowly stream the olive oil in, whisking constantly to emulsify.
 Check for seasoning and set aside.
 Place remaining ingredients in a large salad bowl and toss to coat with the vinaigrette- don't use it all at once, add more if the slaw needs it (I usually have about 1/4 cup left behind for another salad).
 Check for seasoning and serve.